 Here is the orchard in 2010.

 In 2016 EPICH members received training in how to prune the fruit trees, and a grapevine was added to the fan-trained trees on the wall.
 Stepover apples were planted along the path in 2017, and in the hot summer of 2018 some trees were lost.
-In 2019 and 2020 spring pruning was carried out without EPICH input but today the orchard is mature and a new management plan has been set out by EPICH and adopted by the Parish Council as part of its overall tree strategy.
+In 2019 and 2020 unsupervised spring pruning was carried out without EPICH input but today the orchard is mature and a new management plan has been set out by EPICH and adopted by the Parish Council as part of its overall tree strategy.

 Part of the plan set out in 2021 is to develop the area beneath the trees as a wildflower meadow, encouraging beneficial insects to help control pests, and support pollinators, and reducing the need to mow.
 The stepover apples have not been successful and the difficult decision to take them out was taken by EPICH in the autumn of 2021.

-A grant has been received (2021) from Tees Valley Nature Partnership for an interpretation panel explaining the trees making up the orchard, and the management approach.
+A grant was been received in 2021 from Tees Valley Nature Partnership for an interpretation panel explaining the trees making up the orchard, and the management approach.